jlederluis/iqss-text-organizer/README.md

 #### export

-* `export files` --- exports the full text of all selected documents to a directory (unsupported)
+* `export files` --- exports the full text of all selected documents to a directory.
 * `export tdm` --- exports a term-document matrix for all selected documents to a file.
 The exported file is a CSV file where the columns are terms and the rows are files.

 #### view